What is the national living wage?

 A number of controversies do though still exist around this policy area.
 In particular, the national approach to the national living wage is a source of controversy.
 The costs of living vary widely across the UK.
 In some more expensive and potentially better off areas, the national living wage is considered far less of an effective living wage.
 Whilst conversely, in other poorer areas, the policy is presented as something of a much heavier burden for employers.

 Other campaigners, notably the Living Wage Foundation, argue that the national living wage levels at 66% of median earnings still fall short of what ‘people need to live on’.
 They base this on a calculation of a basket of household goods and services designed to reflect living costs, of which increasing housing costs remain an important component.
-The Foundation argues that the real living wage equates to £9.50, with the London living wage being £10.85, and they separately encourage private sector employers to voluntarily set their starting wage rates at these higher levels.
+In November 2021, the Foundation argued that the real living wage equates to £9.90, with the London living wage being £11.05, and they separately encourage private sector employers to voluntarily set their starting wage rates at these higher levels.